mui/material-ui/docs/data/base/components/table-pagination/table-pagination.md

 You can use the `component` or `components.Root` prop to render a different root element—for example, if you need to place the pagination controls outside of the table.
 See the [Slot props section](#slot-props) for details.

-{{"demo": "UnstyledPaginationIntroduction.js", "defaultCodeOpen": false, "bg": "gradient"}}
+{{"demo": "UnstyledPaginationIntroduction.tsx", "defaultCodeOpen": false, "bg": "gradient"}}

 {{"component": "modules/components/ComponentLinkHeader.js", "design": false}}